numba/numba/docs/src/index.rst

 NumbaPro
 ========

-`NumbaPro` is an enhanced version of `Numba <http://docs.continuum.io/numba/index.html>`_ which adds premium features and functionality that allow developers to rapidly create optimized code that integrates well with `NumPy <http://www.numpy.org>`_.
+`NumbaPro` is an enhanced version of Numba_ which adds premium features and functionality that allow developers to rapidly create optimized code that integrates well with NumPy_.

 With NumbaPro, Python developers can define NumPy `ufuncs` and `generalized ufuncs` in Python, which are compiled to machine code dynamically and loaded on the fly.